esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/GerasimowMaltaisLapointe GUI.md

             self.automaticR2Frame.setVisible(not isManual)
             self.log(f"Switched to {'manual' if isManual else 'automatic'} R2 placement")

     def onPlacePointClicked(self, pointName):
-            """Handle place point button click"""
-            self.log(f"Placing {pointName} point")
+        """Handles placing a point *directly into the main landmarks file*.""" self.log(f"Starting placement for '{pointName}' point.")

+        # --- Safety Check: Make sure the main landmarks file exists ---
+        if not self.landmarksNode:
+            slicer.util.errorDisplay("Please load the 'Gerasimow_landmarks' file first in Step 1.")
+            return

+        # We are putting the main landmarks node into "placement mode"
+        slicer.app.applicationLogic().GetInteractionNode().SetCurrentInteractionMode(slicer.vtkMRMLInteractionNode.Place)
+        slicer.app.applicationLogic().GetSelectionNode().SetActivePlaceNodeID(self.landmarksNode.GetID())

+        # Set up an observer to run a function ONCE the user has clicked to place the point.
-            # Create a fiducial node for the point
+        # We will tell that function to name the new point correctly.
-            pointNode = slicer.mrmlScene.AddNewNodeByClass("vtkMRMLMarkupsFiducialNode", pointName)
-            pointNode.SetMarkupLabelFormat(pointName)

-            # Updated point descriptions with correct definitions
+        self.pointPlacementObserver = self.landmarksNode.AddObserver(slicer.vtkMRMLMarkupsNode.PointAddedEvent,
+                                                                    lambda caller, event: self.onPointPlaced(pointName, caller))

+        # Show guidance to the user
         pointDescriptions = {
-                "R2": "Place at the point where the nasal spine line (T4) crosses the surface of the nasal soft tissue on the midsagittal plane (use if only one side was used for T4)", "LR2": "Place at the point where the nasal spine line (T2) crosses the surface of the nasal soft tissue on the left", "RR2": "Place at the point where the nasal spine line (T2) crosses the surface of the nasal soft tissue on the right"
+            "R2": "Place R2: Where the T4 line crosses the soft tissue on the midsagittal plane.", "LR2": "Place LR2: Where the T4L line crosses the soft tissue on the left.", "RR2": "Place RR2: Where the T4R line crosses the soft tissue on the right."
         }

-            # Start placement mode
-            selectionNode = slicer.mrmlScene.GetNodeByID("vtkMRMLSelectionNodeSingleton")
-            selectionNode.SetReferenceActivePlaceNodeID(pointNode.GetID())
-            selectionNode.SetActivePlaceNodeClassName("vtkMRMLMarkupsFiducialNode")

-            interactionNode = slicer.mrmlScene.GetNodeByID("vtkMRMLInteractionNodeSingleton")
-            interactionNode.SetCurrentInteractionMode(interactionNode.Place)

-            # Set up observer for when the point is placed
-            pointNode.AddObserver(pointNode.PointPositionDefinedEvent,
-                            lambda caller, event: self.onPointPlaced(pointName, caller))

-            # Show guidance with updated description
         if pointName in pointDescriptions:
             self.showGuidanceDialog(pointDescriptions[pointName])

-    def onPointPlaced(self, pointName, node):
+    def onPointPlaced(self, pointName, landmarksNode):
-            """Handle when a point is placed"""
+        """This function runs right after the user places a new point."""

+        # --- The new point is the LAST one in the list ---
+        numberOfPoints = landmarksNode.GetNumberOfControlPoints()
-            if node.GetNumberOfControlPoints() > 0:
+        if numberOfPoints == 0:
+            return # Should not happen, but a good safety check

+        # The point we just added is the last one.
+        newPointIndex = numberOfPoints - 1

+        # --- Set the name of the point we just added ---
+        landmarksNode.SetNthControlPointLabel(newPointIndex, pointName)

+        # Get its position and store it in our internal dictionary
         position = [0, 0, 0]
-                node.GetNthControlPointPosition(0, position)
+        landmarksNode.GetNthControlPointPositionWorld(newPointIndex, position)

-                # Store the point
         self.points[pointName] = position

-                self.log(f"Placed {pointName} point at {position}")
+        self.log(f"Placed '{pointName}' point at index {newPointIndex} in the main landmarks file.")

-                # Stop placement mode
-                interactionNode = slicer.mrmlScene.GetNodeByID("vtkMRMLInteractionNodeSingleton")
-                interactionNode.SetCurrentInteractionMode(interactionNode.ViewTransform)

-                # If automatic R2 calculation, suggest next step
-                if pointName == "LR2" and "RR2" not in self.points:
-                    self.showGuidanceDialog("Now place the RR2 point where the nasal spine line (T2) crosses the surface on the right",
-                                        lambda: self.onPlacePointClicked("RR2"))
-                elif pointName == "RR2" and "LR2" in self.points:
-                    self.showGuidanceDialog("Now you can calculate R2 from LR2 and RR2",
-                                        lambda: self.onCalculateR2Clicked())
+        # We must remove the observer so it doesn't run again accidentally.
+        landmarksNode.RemoveObserver(self.pointPlacementObserver)
+        self.pointPlacementObserver = None # Clear it

+        slicer.app.applicationLogic().GetInteractionNode().SetCurrentInteractionMode(slicer.vtkMRMLInteractionNode.ViewTransform)

+        slicer.util.showStatusMessage(f"'{pointName}' placed successfully!", 3000)

     def onCalculateR2Clicked(self):
+        """Calculates R2 and moves the existing point in the main landmarks file.""" self.log("'Calculate R2' button clicked.")

+        # --- Safety Checks ---
-            """Handle calculate R2 button click with options for intersection or geometric mean""" if "LR2" not in self.points or "RR2" not in self.points: slicer.util.errorDisplay("Please place both LR2 and RR2 points first.") return
+        if "LR2" not in self.points or "RR2" not in self.points:
+            slicer.util.errorDisplay("Please place both LR2 and RR2 points first.")
+            return

+        landmarksNode = self.landmarksNode
+        if not landmarksNode:
+            slicer.util.errorDisplay("Could not find the 'Gerasimow_landmarks' node.
+Please load it first.") return

         try:
             lr2 = np.array(self.points["LR2"])
             rr2 = np.array(self.points["RR2"])

-                # Check which method to use
+            r2_position = None
-                useIntersection = self.intersectionR2RadioButton.isChecked()
+            methodName = ""

+            # Calculation Logic
-                if useIntersection and self.planeNode:
+            if self.intersectionR2RadioButton.isChecked() and self.planeNode:
-                    # Calculate R2 as the intersection of the LR2-RR2 line with the plane
-                    planeNormal = [0, 0, 0]
-                    self.planeNode.GetNormal(planeNormal)

-                    planeOrigin = [0, 0, 0]
+                planeNormal, planeOrigin = np.zeros(3), np.zeros(3)
-                    self.planeNode.GetOrigin(planeOrigin)
+                self.planeNode.GetNormalWorld(planeNormal)
+                self.planeNode.GetOriginWorld(planeOrigin)

-                    r2 = self.calculateIntersection(lr2, rr2, planeOrigin, planeNormal)
+                r2_position = self.calculateIntersection(lr2, rr2, planeOrigin, planeNormal)
                 methodName = "intersection with plane"
             else:
-                    # Calculate R2 as the geometric mean of LR2 and RR2
-                    r2 = (lr2 + rr2) / 2
+                r2_position = (lr2 + rr2) / 2.0
                 methodName = "geometric mean"

-                # Store the R2 point
+            # Find the R2 point in the main landmarks file
-                self.points["R2"] = r2.tolist()

-                # Create a fiducial for R2
-                r2Node = slicer.mrmlScene.AddNewNodeByClass("vtkMRMLMarkupsFiducialNode", "R2_Calculated")
-                r2Node.SetMarkupLabelFormat("R2")
-                r2Node.AddControlPoint(r2.tolist())
+            r2_index = self.findPointByName(landmarksNode, "R2")

+            if r2_index != -1:
+                # If we found it, move it to the new position
+                landmarksNode.SetNthControlPointPositionWorld(r2_index, r2_position)
+                self.log(f"Moved existing 'R2' point using {methodName}.")
-                self.log(f"Calculated R2 point using {methodName}")
+                slicer.util.showStatusMessage("Moved existing R2 point successfully!", 4000)
-                self.showGuidanceDialog(f"R2 calculated using {methodName}")
+            else:
+                # If it doesn't exist, add it to the main landmarks file
+                landmarksNode.AddControlPoint(r2_position, "R2")
+                self.log(f"Created new 'R2' point in landmarks file using {methodName}.") slicer.util.showStatusMessage("Created new R2 point successfully!", 4000)

+            # Update our internal dictionary
+            self.points["R2"] = r2_position.tolist()

         except Exception as e:
-                slicer.util.errorDisplay(f"Error calculating R2: {str(e)}")
+            slicer.util.errorDisplay(f"Error calculating R2: {e}")
+            import traceback
+            traceback.print_exc()

     def calculateIntersection(self, p1, p2, planePoint, planeNormal):
             """Calculate the intersection of a line with a plane"""
             # Line direction